alanespinet/TodoProj/README.md

 The information for this project has been handled only *locally*.
 Not database or file storage has been used.
 All the state is managed through *Redux*.
 In this particular, the application has:

 * One reducer to handle the *Todos*
-* Actions to handle *add todo*, *change completed of a give todo* and *remove a todo*
+* Actions to handle *add Todo*, *change completed of a given Todo* and *remove a Todo*

 ## Animations
 The list has been animated using **ReactCSSTransitionGroup**

 ## Styles
-The styles have been created using SCSS, and divided into some categories:
+The styles have been created using SCSS, and divided into four categories:

 * base - Top level and configuration styles.
 * components - Components Styles